ss2d22/LiAiMedChat/README.md

 the goal of this project is to be fully compliant with internet restrictions in china so that it can be hosted

+# TODO: PLS UPDATE ALL SWAGGER JSDOCS SO THAT COOKIE PART IS SHOWN PROPERLY FOR JWT IF POSSIBLE

 ## Technologies used :

 - Typescript